 The MSc SIPM is innovative in conception, as reflected in curriculum design.
-Six of the eight taught modules (two-thirds of the programme) are double-weighted (10 ECTS), each with 48 contact hours.
-There are 36 classroom hours on a weekly basis, and 12 hours dedicated to bespoke practical learning events such as skills workshops and company visits.
-This enables the integration of theoretical rigour in the knowledge domain with the application of knowledge through applied, experiential activities.
-This dual theory-applied dimension is also evident in the Research Project, where the intellectual rigour of a dissertation is combined with primary empirical data to validate and/or extend theoretical foundations.
+Many of the classroom hours are dedicated to bespoke practical learning events such as skills workshops and company visits.
+This enables the integration of theoretical rigour in the knowledge domain with the application of knowledge through applied, experiential activities and projects.

 At a recent online event, the Nelipak Prize of €1,000 for the Top Performing Student in the MSc in Strategy, Innovation & People Management (SIPM) in 2019/20 was awarded to Callum Farrell.
 The award was presented by Joe Holland, CEO of Nelipak Healthcare Packaging, the award sponsors.

 New CIPD Awards on the MSc in Human Resource Management (HRM) and the MSc in Strategy, Innovation and People Management (SIPM) programmes from 2022/23

 J.E Cairnes School of Business & Economics is delighted to announce the establishment of a new award for the MSc HRM and MSc SIPM programmes.

 This new award will be presented to the student with the best Applied Management Report in their respective programmes.
 The awards are sponsored by CIPD, and will be referred to as: